qaware/cloud-native-weather-vue3/docs/chapter-7.md

-## 7) Connect frontend and backend in a Kubernetes cluster
+## 7) Connect Frontend And Backend In A Kubernetes Cluster

 As you probably noticed by now, the Kubernetes deployment is simple, but does not connect to a given backend so far.